Plum – Patience – Four of Fruit Trees (Cups)

-The subgenus Prunusis divided into three sections: Prunus (Old World Plums), Prunecerasus (New World Plums) and Armeniace (Apricots).
-Plums and apricots bloom in spring and approximately 50% of their flowers will become fruit.
+The subgenus Prunus is divided into three sections: Prunus (Old World Plums), Prunecerasus (New World Plums) and Armeniace (Apricots).
+Plums and apricots bloom in spring but only 50% of their flowers will become fruit.
 Of the 19 to 40 species that exist, European plum Prunus domestica, Japanese plum Prunus salicina and Apricot Prunus armeniaca are the most popular.

 The first recorded occurrence of dried plums and apricots originated in Asia and India around 3,000 BCE and spread to the Fertile Crescent where they increased in popularity.
 Dried plums, “prunes,” and apricots are high in fiber, vitamins, minerals and phytochemicals such as antioxidants.
 Dried fruits are healthy and portable snacks.